• Art Magazine

 There are some really funny (dialect -tinted) examples from Switzerland, a few laughing muscles stimulating memes from Austria ( Buzzfeed: 21 Memes that only funny San, if a Austria ) and a lot of quite stupid to embarrassing memes from Germany (no author should be personally too close here, simply search for Facebook and Co. for memes from Germany)

-Too bad and not really a Mirrors image of creative people in Germany (in the roof room)-because Memes do not have to remain limited to the roaring font "impact" and offer creative people many options: attention-if the meaning of the memes is only to be understood at second glance, even quite sustainable attention.
-With a smart (no one insulting, apolitical and non -religious) content, the author has the laugh on your side.
+It's a shame, and not really a reflection of the creative people in Germany (in the DACH region) – because memes don't have to be limited to the blaring font "Impact" and offer creative people many opportunities: attention – and if the meaning of the meme is only clear upon closer inspection, even quite lasting attention.
+With clever (non-offensive, apolitical, and non-religious) content, the creator has the audience laughing.

 Memes can communicate serious, critical content relaxed without provoking defenses.